trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

    Let's examine what's going on here.

-   * The debugger names the address of the contract in question that are related to the transaction at hand, as well as the name of that contract.
+   * The debugger names the address of the contract in question that is related to the transaction, as well as the name of that contract.
 In our case, we're only dealing with a single contract, though if our transaction dealt with multiple contracts, all addresses would be shown.
    * A full list of commands for the debugger is shown.
 Many of these mirror other code debuggers.
 We'll use a few of these throughout the tutorial, but if you ever want to see the list again, type `h`.
    * The debugger starts at the first instruction of the transaction, and shows you the relevant code for that instruction, highlighted with carets (`^^^`).